pyobs 1.5.2

 Added

-• support for complex observables via complex_observable class (binary operations @, *, unary operations inv, eig, T)
+• temporary support for complex observables via complex_observable class (binary operations @, *, unary operations inv, eig, T)

 Fixed